LAST UPDATED ON

 This is called reciprocity.
 The idea is that when you’re providing value for free, your audience will begin to feel grateful for your help and even indebted to you.
 When deciding who to choose, they’ll be much more likely to go with you because you’ve already helped them solve their problem part of the way for free.

-Definition: A tripwire is a low-priced offering that solves the problem a little bit more than your free offering
+Definition: An intro offer is a low-priced offering that solves the problem a little bit more than your free offering

 Ground rules: Again, it must be valuable.
 You’re still nurturing trust and establishing yourself as the go-to expert.
 Make sure it solves a specific problem and you’ve clearly articulated the outcome they can expect when they purchase it.
 The price should be set somewhere between $7-$50.
 Important: it should not require your time working 1-1 with clients.